Panarin's 5 points lead Rangers past Islanders

 He intercepted an errant clearing attempt in the defensive zone by Islanders center Mathew Barzal to start his breakaway en route to his first goal.
 Panarin then got by Islanders defenseman Scott Mayfield, stopped near the left side of the net and lifted a backhander over goaltender Semyon Varlamov.
 Panarin then scored his second goal on another breakaway, getting past defenseman Nick Leddy and putting a cross-ice feed from Jesper Fast into the net.

-Fast tied the game with 11:46 left in the first by diving to get possession of a rebound of Panarin's shot and the Rangers took control with two goals a span of about six minutes in the second.
-Kreider deflected Panarin's off-balance shot 5:06 into the second and Fox beat Varlamov with a wrist shot from the right circle for his first goal in 20 games at 11:11.
+Fast tied the game with 11:46 left in the first by diving to get possession of a rebound of Panarin's shot, and the Rangers took control with two goals in a span of about six minutes in the second.
+Kreider deflected Panarin's off-balance shot 5:06 into the second, and Fox beat Varlamov with a wrist shot from the right circle for his first goal in 20 games at 11:11.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)